 Wheel Base Included: Yes | Pedals Included: Yes | Buttons: 6

-If you’re looking for slick and sleek, look no further!
-Thrustmaster never ceases to amaze me with its range of amazing products, so of course I’d include one of their best-sellers in this list of the best wheels for Xbox.
+Thrustmaster never ceases to amaze me with their range of amazing products, so of course I’d include one of their best-sellers in this list of the best wheels for Xbox.
+The TX wheel isn’t just a great looking piece of kit, as it’s also incredibly immersive too.

 Great Look & Feel

-Just one glance at this wheel and you’ll agree that its looks are top-notch, what with the brushed black metal front plate and complete leather covering.
-Unlike some other wheels out there, the face of the wheel is also lacking a lot of complicated-looking buttons; keeping everything more pared down for a far more immersive driving experience without worrying about which button does what.
+Just one glance at this wheel and you’ll agree that its looks are top-notch, with the brushed black metal front plate and complete leather covering.
+Unlike some other wheels out there, the face of the wheel is also lacking a lot of complicated-looking buttons, keeping everything simple for an immersive driving experience without any hassle.

-I’ll actually give a nod to Thrustmaster’s attention to detail and comfort to begin with, by looking closer at the leather-clad wheel.
-All of the seams are hand-stitched, which minimizes the chunky stitching you can come across when a machine has done the handiwork.
+All of the seams are hand-stitched, which minimizes the chunky stitching you can come across when a machine has done the work.
 Smaller stitches mean less discomfort for the driver, and it just points to the dedication of the manufacturer.

 Brilliant Force Feedback

-Now, looking at the tech offered in the TX wheel, its force feedback is pretty darn fantastic.
-The wheel base offers industrial-grade brushless servo motors, which is positively insane for the modest price tag on this wheel, but I digress.
+Now, looking at the tech offered inside the TX base, its force feedback is pretty fantastic.
+The wheel base offers industrial-grade brushless servo motors, which allow for smooth belt-driven force feedback that’s some of the best there is without going for direct drive.

 Adjustable Force Feedback